Leading Australia's Fertility Research, to help everyone experience the joy of family

 In 2003 he was appointed senior lecturer in gynaecology at the University of Western Australia as he developed his academic career.
 He then went on to complete his Australian certification in reproductive endocrinology and infertility (CREI) in 2007, the same year he was appointed Professor of Reproductive Medicine at UWA.

 He is one of only 2 specialists to have completed the examination process in both the UK and Australia.
-He then went on to establish a training program for CREI in WA, and is delighted that there have been two successful graduates from his program, one of whom he works with at FSWA - Dr Tamara Hunter.
+He then went on to establish a training program for CREI in WA, and is delighted that there have been two successful graduates from his program.

 He is now the Chair of the CREI training programme across Australia and New Zealand ensuring the next generation of infertility doctors are well trained to offer the best advice, investigations and treatments to our patients.